Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 (each 10 milliseconds) and contain some control information as well as bandwidth and delivery rate estimations.
-At the sender side, upon receiving a new value, a smoothed average is used to update the latest estimation mantained at the sender side.
+At the sender side, upon receiving a new value, a smoothed average is used to update the latest estimation maintained at the sender side.

 It is important to note that for bandwidth estimation only data probing packets are taken into account while all the data packets